CC-Hive/Main/CONTRIBUTING.md

 # General
 * The master branch should always build (even if it does nothing), if you are making a new feature then make it in a new branch.
 See the [GitHub Flow](https://guides.github.com/introduction/flow/) for more information.
 * Follow styling sheet (provisional below)
-* Comment your code in a way that LDoc can use (see below)
 * Too many comments are better than too few, if a comment is exstanious then I ( @Lupus590 ) will remove it.
 I can't add comments for you though.
 * This is open source software.
 Consider the people who will read your code, and make it look nice for them.
 It's sort of like driving a car: Perhaps you love doing donuts when you're alone, but with passengers the goal is to make the ride as smooth as possible.
 (Stolen from [here](https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md))
 * If your contibution is in the [todo list](https://github.com/CC-Hive/Main/blob/master/TODO.md) then please put a `x` in the box in TODO.md